-Since saving money is my “mantra” as well as the purpose of this blog, let’s examine some ways you can increase your net income and save on your tax bill for 2014 and beyond.
-It’s really important to start now to review all the opportunities for saving money, since in most cases (for non-business), December 31st is the deadline for adjustments that you will report by tax day next April.
-If you itemize your deductions, many of these listed should be familiar.
+It’s that time again to examine the moves you need to make to increase your net income and save on your tax bill for 2015 and beyond.
+It’s really important to start now and review all the opportunities that can save you money, since in most cases (for personal taxes, not business), December 31st is the deadline for adjustments.
+Doing your year end tax planning now means you can claim these benefits when you file your return by April 15th.
+If you itemize your deductions, many of these actions should look familiar, so let’s begin!

 We have all heard the lawyer jokes, haven’t we?
 Ones like “How can you tell when a lawyer is lying?
 His lips are moving!”
 Well, as funny as that one is, it’s not a laughing matter when you actually need an attorney to help you in real personal or business matters.
 Whether it’s to prepare your will, make estate plans, resolve a tax issue, handle a personal injury claim, evict a tenant, draw up a business contract, defend against a civil lawsuit, or even handle a criminal proceeding, lawyers are invaluable professionals in navigating the complex legal maze and protecting your rights.